MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 If `slot_chain_end` is set to `None`, the node will not stop producing or validating blocks.

-There will be four optional CLI flags that will override this configuration.
+There will be two optional CLI flags that will override this configuration.

-* `--enable-slot-tx-end <slot>` enables the stop transaction processing feature and sets `<slot>` as the slot at which the node will stop processing transactions.
+* `--slot-tx-end`: if set to `none`, disables the feature by setting the slot at which the node will stop processing transactions to `None`.
+If set to a slot, enables the stop transaction processing feature and sets the value passed as the slot at which the node will stop processing transactions.
-* `--disable-slot-tx-end` disables the previously mentioned feature and sets the slot at which the node will stop processing transactions to `None`.
-* `--enable-slot-chain-end <slot>` enables the stop network feature and sets `<slot>` as the slot at which the node will stop producing or validating blocks.
+* `--slot-network-end`: if set to `none`, disables the feature by setting the slot at which the node will stop to `None`.
+If set to a slot, enables the stop network feature and sets the value passed as the slot at which the node will stop producing/validating blocks.
-* `--disable-slot-tx-end` disables the previously mentioned feature and sets the slot at which the node will stop producing or validating blocks to `None`.

 ### Client submits transaction

 When a client sends a transaction to the node daemon, the node will check if the stop transaction slot configuration is set.
 If so, and the current global slot is less than the configured stop slot, the transaction will be accepted by the node and processed as usual.
 If the current global slot is equal or greater than the configured stop slot, the transaction will be rejected.
 The client will be notified of the rejection and the reason why the transaction was rejected.
 This improves user UX by rejecting transactions that will not be included in the ledger in the preceding network.

-This can be done by adding these checks and subsequent rejection messages to the `mina_commands.ml` functions that handle transactions from the client.
+This can be done by adding these checks and subsequent rejection messages to the GraphQL functions that receive and submit user commands.

 ### Block producer